MaximeRivest/attachments/README.md

 Attachments aims to be **the** community funnel from *file → text + base64 images* for LLMs.
-Stop re-writing that plumbing in every project – contribute your *loader / transform / renderer* plugin instead!
+Stop re-writing that plumbing in every project – contribute your *loader / modifier / presenter / refiner / adapter* plugin instead!

 ## Quick-start ⚡